dimagi/commcare-cloud/docs/source/changelog/0076-upgrade-to-es-5.md

 ## Change Context
 Upgrade to Elasticsearch 5.

-CommCare HQ releases after Mar 1, 2024 will not support Elasticsearch 2.x.
+CommCare HQ releases after March 1, 2024 will not support Elasticsearch 2.x.
 So we strongly recommend applying this change before then.

 ## Details